George Germain, 1st Viscount Sackville: Battle of Fontenoy

 In 1747 and 1748, he again joined the Duke of Cumberland.
 He became colonel of the 7th Irish horse and served in Holland.
 There was a break in his military career between wars (1750–1755) when he served as first secretary to his father.

 During the Seven Years' War, he returned to active military service.
 He had been considered for the post of Commander-in-Chief in North America, which eventually went to Edward Braddock, who led his force to disaster during the Braddock Campaign.
-In 1755, he was promoted to major general and returned to active service to oversee ordnance.
+In 1755, Sackville was promoted to major general and returned to active service to oversee ordnance.
 In 1758, he was given a fourth regiment and joined the Duke of Marlborough as a lieutenant general.
+The same year Sackville was wounded a second time fighting the French.

+Sackville's combination of military achievement and social skills fueled the rise of his reputation at this point in his life.
 He was sworn of the Privy Council in January 1758.

 Raid on St Malo

 In June 1758 Sackville was second in command of a British expedition, led by Marlborough, which attempted an amphibious Raid on St Malo.
 While it failed to take the town as instructed, the raid was still considered to have been largely successful as a diversion.
 Follow-up raids were considered against Le Havre, Caen and other targets in Normandy, but no further landings were attempted, and the force returned home.

 Later in 1758 they joined the allied forces of Duke Ferdinand of Brunswick in Germany, with the first detachment of British troops sent to the Continent.
 When Marlborough died, Sackville became Commander of the British contingent of the army, although still under the overall command of the Duke of Brunswick.